alfonso-martinez/MySite/content/authors/admin/_index.md

   url: "https://education.uiowa.edu/academic-programs/educational-measurement-and-statistics"

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently a second year graduate student in the Department of Psychological and Quantitative Foundations in the College of Education at the University of Iowa.
-My current research interest is in the development and application of latent variable models for educational assessment and psychological measurement.
+I am primarily interested in the development and application of latent variable models for educational assessment and psychological measurement.
 I am also interested in issues related to causal inference, particularly identification of bias in randomized and non-randomized (observational) studies.

 interests:
 - Bayesian Psychometric Modeling